 Any part of the Constitution may be amended by the Monitoring Officer where such amendment is required to be made so as to comply with any legislative provision.
 Such amendments shall take effect when the Monitoring Officer so decides or the legislation (where relevant) so provides.
-Such changes shall be reported to the next full Fire and Rescue Authority meeting for information.
+Such changes shall be reported to the next Board of Commissioners meeting for information.